How to Install Zsh on Ubuntu

 Oh My Zsh is an open-source framework that adds features and more functionality to the Z Shell.
 It is designed to enhance the command-line experience and make it more enjoyable and productive.
 Oh My Zsh provides a collection of themes, plugins, and scripts that can be easily installed and managed.

-Note: A Git installation on your system is necessary for Oh My Zsh.
+Note: A Git installation on the system is necessary for Oh My Zsh.
 See how to install Git on Ubuntu.

 Install Oh My Zsh by running the following command: